g-chauvel/zuul-jobs/roles/ensure-pip/README.rst

    does not install the Python 2 interpreter, which may not be available on the system, so caution should be used when specifying ``python2`` in this list.

+**Output Variables**

+.. zuul:rolevar:: ensure_pip_virtualenv_cmd

+   This variable will be set to a command appropriate for general usage with the `pip` module `virtualenv_command` argument on the host.
+On Python 3 hosts this will be the inbuilt `venv` module, on Python 2 hosts the `virtualenv` package will be installed (this is avoided on Python 3 hosts as an unnecessary dependency).